 HOTELS AND RESTAURANTS

 There are several hotels located in different parts of the country.
-These range from First Class, Second Class and Third Class according to international standard and specification.
+These range from First Class, Second Class and Third Class according to international standards and specifications.
 Hotels activities are regulated by the Nigerian Tourism Development Corporation (NTDC).

-Hotels provide job opportunities for the citizens as well as foreigners as they employ both skilled and unskilled workers.
-Hotels serve as avenue for generating income through support for entertainment industry in the country.
-For instance, they provide opportunity for music and Nollywood stars to do stage performance.
+Hotels provide job opportunities for citizens as well as foreigners as they employ both skilled and unskilled workers.
+Hotels serve as avenues for generating income through support for the entertainment industry in the country.
+For instance, they provide opportunities for music and Nollywood stars to do stage performances.
 Some notable hotels in the country include Transcorp Hotel, Abuja; Sheraton, Lagos; Continental Hotel, Lagos; Hotel Presidential, Enugu; Premier Hotel, Ibadan and Hamdala Hotel, Kaduna, Eko Hotel, Lagos.